How to save money on household bills

 Cheaper gas and electricity

 Did you know that reducing your thermostat by just 1°C could cut 10% off your heating bill?
-Massive savings!
+A massive saving on your household bills!

 In addition, you can save further by using less energy overall.
 While this common sense, are you currently heating a room which is mostly empty?
 Are all your light bulbs energy saving?
 Could you do fewer, larger wash loads?